Medium/opensource/ocla-1.0.md

-* If Your employer has rights to intellectual property that You create which may include Your Contribution, then You assert that Your employer has granted You explicit permission to make Contributions on behalf of Your employer.
+* If Your employer has rights to intellectual property that You create which may include Your Contribution, then You assert that Your employer has granted You explicit permission to the Contribution on behalf of Your employer.

+Furthermore:

 * You assert that You are free and able to agree to The Agreement.

+* If You become aware of a problem with any of Your Contributions or with the fact that You have signed The Agreement, then You agree to inform The Obvious Corporation about the problem, without any undue delay.